ctfer-io/terraform-provider-ctfd/docs/index.md

   With a paradigm-shifting vision of setting up CTFs, the Terraform Provider for CTFd avoid shitty scripts, ctfcli and other tools that does not solve the problem of reproductibility, ease of deployment and resiliency.
   Authentication
   You must configure the provider with the proper credentials before you can use it.
+  If you are using the username/password configuration, remember that CTFd comes with a ratelimiter on rare methods and endpoints, but POST /loginis one of them.
+  This could lead to unexpected failures under intensive work.
   !> Warning: Hard-coded credentials are not recommended in any Terraform configuration and risks secret leakage should this file ever be committed to a public version control system.